 While this grooming kit is a worthy investment, we don’t recommend it for dog breeds that have thick coats or those that have matted fur.
 The clippers can get through them with some help from the comb and scissors.
 But we don’t think the motor is strong and durable enough to frequently deal with that kind of grooming, as the blade overheats and the battery dies too soon to finish.

-- The Best Dog Grooming Shears for 2022 – Reviewed and Ranked – Another way to easily trim dog fur is with shears.
+- The Best Dog Grooming Shears – Reviewed and Ranked — Another way to easily trim dog fur is with shears.
 Here are our top choices!

-- The Best Furminator Brushes for 2022 – Reviewed and Ranked – A good way to get all of the extra hair off your dog.
+- The Best Furminator Brushes – Reviewed and Ranked — These brushes are a great way to remove excess hair from your dog.

-- Best Dog Wipes – Reviewed by Us for You – Looking for a quick way to remove debris and dirt from your dog’s coat, paws, and even teeth?
+- Best Dog Wipes – Reviewed by Us for You — Are you looking for a quick way to remove debris and dirt from your dog’s coat, paws, and even teeth?